The device was originally revealed almost two years ago, at CES 2019, but is now ready for market and will be available to buy from 28 September 2020.

-The Smart Video Doorbell has a 1080p Full HD camera with a large 160-degree wide angle lens and offers night vision for visitors after dark.
-Users will also be able to set specific alert zones, for example around the main path.
+The Netatmo Smart Video Doorbell has a 1080p Full HD camera with a large 140-degree wide-angle lens.
+It offers night vision for visitors after dark.
+Users will also be able to set specific alert zones - for example, around the main path to their homes.

 Netatmo says this camera also has intelligence similar to that we've seen with it's Smart Outdoor Camera.
 It'll use artificial intelligence to spot the difference between an actual person coming to the house and unimportant nearby movement.

 The doorbell is also said to be entirely waterproof and resistant to all weather conditions thanks to an IP44 rating so you know it'll keep working all year round.